bangingheads/UserSpiceDiscordOAuth/README.md

 disc_discriminator: The Discord Discriminator, the part after the hash tag.
 (0001)

 You can access them through the \$user variable.
 For example `$user->data()->disc_uname`

+Need to run custom code after login or signup?
+Use the `usersc/includes/oauth_success_redirect.php` This file is included before the redirect and any code will be ran.

+## Questions

+Any issues?
+Feel free to open an issue on Github or make a Pull Request.

+Need help?
+Add me on Discord: BangingHeads#0001.

+Any help with UserSpice can be asked in their [Discord](https://discord.gg/j25FeHu)